joansenent/week-01-coursework/README.md

 Create a main.rb and play around with instances of Account and Bank.

-5. Take a break! .. another one
+5. Take a break!
 --------------
+.. take another one

 6 Prepare for the next class
 --------------